← Back to blog

 What is the difference between general liability and professional liability insurance?

-General liability covers third-party bodily injury and property damage, while professional liability protects against financial loss caused by professional services or errors.
-The distinction matters because many disputes arise from coordination failures, not physical accidents.
+General liability covers third-party bodily injury and property damage, while professional liability protects against financial loss caused by professional services or advice.
+These two coverages address different types of claims and both may be necessary depending on your scope of work.

 How does client qualification help minimize contractor business risks?

-It aligns expectations, documentation, and payment processes before work starts, reducing the chance of disputes and enabling clearer governance throughout the project.
-Qualifying clients upfront is one of the highest-return risk reduction steps you can take.
+It aligns expectations, documentation, and payment processes before work starts, reducing the chance of disputes.
+Qualifying clients upfront enables better governance throughout the project and keeps disagreements from turning into litigation.